fredemmott/FUI/README.md

 - Create the Skia context from your D3D12 device/queue with `GrDirectContext::makeDirect3D()`; `.fMemoryAllocator` in the input struct can be `nullptr`
 - to import your swapchain buffers, with `SkSurfaces::WrapBackendRenderTarget()`
 - the `SkSurface`s for the swapchain buffers should have their lifetime managed like the backing `ID3D12Resource`'s - i.e. you need to wait on fences etc before freeing them.
 Skia does not keep them alive for you
-- Skia uses your command queue ,but uses its own internal command list
+- Skia uses your command queue, but uses its own internal command list
 - if you want a resource barrier on completion - e.g. to `_PRESENT` - use `context->flush(pSurface, SkSurfaces::BackendSurfaceAccess::kPresent, flushInfo)` then `context->submit()` - `flushAndSubmit()`  does not support this.
 Otherwise you need to queue up another command list that waits on a fence for skia to finish, then transitions
 - if you transition the resource outside of Skia (e.g. integrating with other D3D12 code), you need to call `SkSurfaces::GetBackendRenderTarget(pSurface, ...)` then call `setD3DResourceState(D3D12_RESOURCE_STATE_...)` on the return value.
 This *does not* transition the resource - it just tells Skia that you've done that elsewhere
 - wrap ID3D12 fences in a `GrD3DFenceInfo`, then create a `GrBackendSemaphore` and call `initDirect3D`